UniversalDependencies/docs/_en-pos/PART.md

 * Infinitive marker: _to_ (and non-standard forms _ta_, _na_, _too_, _ot_, _2_, _a_)

 (This is a slightly motley list and we may still want to rethink this category for English....)

+This covers PTB tags POS and some (old PTB style) or all uses of TO, and the subset of RB that is negation.